realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - Problem: The English word `set` and `get` are _extremely_ generic
     - Hundreds of definitions, each with many subtle different meanings, based on context.
     - `set` and `get` do not reveal the underlying intention of the method.
-    - It's a very convenient generic short-hand for the code-writer, but not for the code-reader.
+    - It's a very convenient short-hand for the code-writer and always confusing for the code-reader.<br> Requires investigation into what is actually going on, specifically network, CPU or disk access.
 - No setters
   - All changes must be made via intention-named methods.
   - Only immutable copies of objects are returned, for read-only purposes.